mpalmer79/VeriFlow/docs/build.md

-You are acting as a staff-level full-stack engineer performing Phase 3 hardening on an existing FastAPI + SQLAlchemy + PostgreSQL + Next.js project named VeriFlow.
+You are acting as a staff-level full-stack engineer performing Phase 4 hardening on an existing FastAPI + SQLAlchemy + PostgreSQL + Next.js project named VeriFlow.

-Phase 1 and Phase 2 already landed.
+Phase 1 through Phase 3 already landed.
 The repo now has:
 - optimistic concurrency on records
 - tamper-evident audit chaining
 - stronger JWT claims/validation